 If you want to get some good photos at Chernobyl, it’s fine to bring your tripod.
 However, you need to make sure that you clean it afterward.
 The same goes with putting your bag down.

-My bus stopped at a service station en route.
-I’m not sure if all of the tours do that but the journey to Chernobyl from Kiev takes around two hours each way, so pack some snacks with you.
+Tour buses typically stop at a service station en route to visiting Chernobyl.
+The journey to Chernobyl from Kiev takes around two hours each way, so pack some snacks with you.

 Within the next few decades, it’s likely that it will not even be possible to visit Chernobyl.
 In some of the abandoned buildings, the floor was sinking in and you had to jump over holes in the ground.